jacobszmon/Git-Info-Pages/README.md

 - `index.md` (your new home page)
 - `README.md` (information for those who access your site repo on GitHub)
 - `docs\first-doc.md` (Sample nested page.
 All pages other than home should go in `docs`.)

+Remember that you will be using [Markdown Syntax] rather than raw HTML to format the content of your pages.

 ## Publish your site on GitHub Pages